Tellusant/docs/index.md

 ---
 # Publications Repository

-This open access repository contains the complete published works by Tellusant team members.
+This open access repository will contain the complete published works by Tellusant team members.
 It ranges from scientific papers to social media posts.
 Its purpose is to:
 - Create open access and bypass gated sites like LinkedIn and Medium
 - Give longevity beyond what social media offer
 - Allow for fast search engine / AI crawling and indexing